osl-vvce/private-server/Hypervisor and Instance Setup.md

 ## Steps

-- Installling Citrix Hypervisor on the server
+- Installing Citrix Hypervisor on the server
-- Installling Openxenmanager on the system
+- Installing Openxenmanager on the system
 - Setting up VM on Hypervisor

 ## Installing Citrix Hypervisor on the server